MovingBlocks/Terasology/README.markdown

 In this case *there is no default player with "op" rights*.
 You need to "op" yourself using the `oneTimeAuthorizationKey` that generates in the server's `config.cfg`

-Join the server and run the console command `usePermissionKey <key>` where you replace `<key>` with the value from your config file.
+Join the server and run the console command `usePermissionKey <key>` where you replace `<key>` with the value from the server's config file.
 This only works once.

 In either server situation you can "op" other players by executing `givePermission <player> op` in the console, replacing `<player>` with the desired player's name (case sensitive).